Conservation and endangered species

 - Poaching – this means hunting and killing animals illegally, such as killing a rhino for its ivory horn.
 Ivory is worth a lot of money, which is why poaching still happens.

 Extinction hasn’t just started happening – it’s something that’s always happened.
 We just know more about it now than we used to.
-People didn’t really understand what it meant until 200 years ago, and now that it’s so easy to talk to each other because of the internet, people can work together more easily to help endangered species.
+People didn’t really understand what it meant until 200 years ago; today, people can work together more easily to help endangered species.

 It’s also important to remember that we haven’t discovered all of the plant and animal species out there, and that endangered species are just the ones that we know about.
 There could be more insects, fish and flowers out there that are in danger of becoming extinct, but nobody’s found them yet!